big-skim-milk/sk-hashtagger/README.md

   Required.
 Property you pass your tags to.
 Currently supports only strings.
 A typical collection field value:
   "Science, Big Data, Lizard People"

-  Or you can use a static value if you're boring.

 .font_size: number -
   Optional.
 Only supports px values currently.